Out and About

 1. We spend an average of 3 hours 10 minutes out and about.

 4. Exposure to ads is highest for the higher social grades on the morning commute between 6am and 10am.
-See also this page of charts showing that reach changes over the course of a typical day.

 A brief definition